jdevrao19/jdevrao19.github.io/README.md

 - Bachelor of Science in Business Analytics, Herbert Business School at the University of Miami | (_May_ 2023)

 ### Work Experience
+**Data Scientist @ Internal Revenue Service (_Oct.
+2023 - Feb.
+2025_)**
+- Developed the first data-driven methodology and report utilized by Senior Staff to assess work efficiency across multiple departments, identifying key strengths and areas of improvement to drive strategic decision-making.
+- Enhanced daily processes by automating SQL and Python queries, increasing efficiency by up to 10x and reducing manual workload.
+- Delivered in-depth analysis through data visualizations in Python, PowerPoint, and Power BI, providing actionable insights to evaluate and optimize current work processes.

-**Analytics Student Consultant @ Carlson Analytics Lab (_June 2023 - Present_)**
+**Analytics Student Consultant @ Carlson Analytics Lab (_June 2023 - May 2024_)**
-- Developed evaluation metrics based on data, client needs, and subject matter research for a municipal government, school board, and testing service.
-- Created predictive models using R and Python to identify variables attributed to high performance.
-- Created Tableau dashboard to present results and recommendations based on findings.
+- Collaborated on 4 client projects within 10 months working with a government agency, a publicschool board, an educational testing company, and a financial literacy nonprofit organization.
+- Developed automated process and predictive model for government client to identify individuals committing tax fraud, resulting in an improved process over 10 times faster with 87% accuracy.
+- Created K-Protypes mode using SQL and Python for nonprofit organization that identified most successful individuals, increasing precise marketing by 25%.
+- Identified, linked, cleaned, and merged multiple large data sources, of up to 8M-records, for the purpose of segmenting and classifying customers.
+- Organized projects as the Product Owner by leveraging Agile project management methodology and utilizing organizational tools such as Jira.

 **Data Scientist @ ABM Industries (_May 2022 - August 2022_)**
+- Utilized Tableau to produce reports for senior leadership on vulnerability in employee retention and presented business recommendations to lower attrition rate by 13%.
-- Developed methodologies with Data Science team to predict employee outcome metrics by using dataset containing close to 60 features.
+- Developed methodologies with Data Science team to predict employee attrition rate by using dataset containing close to 60 variables.
-- Built machine learning models in Python focused on understanding factors contributing to employee attrition rate.
+- Built XGBoost model in Python and identified factors related to employee attrition.
-- Produced and presented reports using Tableau to ABM Industries teams identifying weaknesses in employee retention.

 **Data Analyst Intern @ Institutional Research and Stategic Analytics Department at the University of Miami (_June 2021 - January 2022_)**
 - Pinpointed areas of improvement for school rank based on data consisting of 100+ features.